 Quarto Knows is a publishing company with world-wide reach, with offices in Canada, the USA, Mexico, Russia, the UK, China, India, Australia, and more.
 They’ve published books like “Light Magic for Dark Times” by Lisa Marie Basile and Kristen J. Sollee, “The Secrets of Stonehenge” by Mick Manning and Brita Granstrom, and “The Electric Pressure Cooker Cookbook” by Barabara Schieving.

 They produce books from a wide range of genres, which is great for first-time authors looking to reach out to a publishing company.
 They are currently accepting submissions but ask that you contact the correct department with a query.
 More information about their submission guidelines, as well as who to contact, can be found here.

 Bigger isn’t always better, and the team at Small Beer Press prove that everyday.
 Small Beer Press is a small but might independent publishing company that was founded in 2000 by Gavin J. Grant and Kelly Link.
 They publish books in both print and ebook format, and work closely with an in-house editing team to help their authors make their manuscripts shine.
 They’ve published books like “Terra Nullius” by Claire G. Coleman, “Alien Virus Love Disaster” by Abbey Mei Otis, and “Half-Witch” by John Schoffstall.

-They accept unsolicited submissions by mail only, and request that you send a mailed query first.
+They accept unsolicited submissions by physical mail only, and request that you send a mailed query first.
 They do not publish nonfiction or poetry collections.
 They ask that in your query you include a synopsis, along with the first ten to twenty pages of your book.
 Be sure to include an SASE so that they can reply to you.
 For more information on their submission guidelines, click here.